meetric1/gmod_shader_guide/README.md

 Shader model 30 does however support dynamic loops, but is not supported on Linux systems.

 To continue, open navigate to `gmod_shader_guide/shaders` and take a look at `example4_ps2x.hlsl`

-Please note that this is *my* understanding of how GPUs work.
-If I am butchering any part of this please let me know!

 # [Example 5] - Rendertargets